Admissibility and rectification of colored symmetric operads: Applications

-Given some property of objects or morphisms in~$\C$ we say that a $\C$-enriched category or a $\C$-enriched functor has this property locally if it is true for the enriched objects of morphisms between each pair of objects.
+Given some property of objects or morphisms in~$\C$, we say that a $\C$-enriched category or a $\C$-enriched functor has this property locally if it is true for the enriched objects of morphisms between each pair of objects.
 Given a $\C$-enriched category, its derived~$\pi_0$ is an ordinary 1-category that is constructed by applying the derived internal hom from the monoidal unit of~$\C$ to each object of morphisms.

-\prop (Muro) Suppose again that $\C$ is h-monoidal.
-Then $\Cat(\C)$ is carries the \emph{Dwyer-Kan model structure} whose weak equivalences are the \emph{Dwyer-Kan equivalences} (i.e., local weak equivalences and their derived~$\pi_0$ is an essentially surjective functor or, equivalently, an equivalence of categories) and whose acyclic fibrations are local acyclic fibrations that are surjective on objects. \xprop
+\prop (Muro) Suppose again that $\C$ is h-monoidal, and moreover combinatorial.
+Then $\Cat(\C)$ carries the \emph{Dwyer--Kan model structure} whose weak equivalences are the \emph{Dwyer--Kan equivalences} (i.e., local weak equivalences and their derived~$\pi_0$ is an essentially surjective functor or, equivalently, an equivalence of categories) and whose acyclic fibrations are local acyclic fibrations that are surjective on objects. \xprop

+\rema We expect that the preceding result can be extended to the case when $\C$ is not combinatorial, but just admissibly generated and tractable using \refth{O.Alg}\refit{admissibly.generated.case}.
+More generally, we expect that the Dwyer--Kan model structure on $\Cat^O(\C)$ exists for any operad $O$.
+The reader is encouraged to upgrade Muro's result \ref{prop--Cat.C} to this generality, which will give a model structure on topological categories. \xrema

 \prop Fix $\V$ and $\C$ as in \refco{Cat.C.fixed.objects} and a weak equivalence $\varphi:O\to P$ of nonsymmetric operads in~$\V$.
-Assume that the Dwyer-Kan model structure on $\Cat^O(\C)$ and $\Cat^P(\C)$ exists, as in \refpr{Cat.C}.
+Assume that the Dwyer--Kan model structure on $\Cat^O(\C)$ and $\Cat^P(\C)$ exists, as in \refpr{Cat.C}.
 If $\C$ is flat over a weak equivalence~$\varphi:O\to P$ (more precisely, flat over the levels $\varphi_n$ for all $n \ge 0$), then we have a Quillen equivalence

 For example, this holds for all weak equivalences $\varphi$ if $\C$ is flat.
 It also holds for the weak equivalence $\varphi\colon \Ai \r \Ass$ if the monoidal unit $1_\V$ is cofibrant. \xprop